 Curious to discover the influence of disparate environments on my work, I embarked on painting expeditions to diverse natural and spiritual places around the world.
 These included the Galapagos Islands; Uluru in Australia; Ellora and Ajanta in India; Anatolia in Turkey; Borobudur in Java; Delphi and Knossos in Greece; and Kilauea Volcano in Hawaii.
 Due to my expeditions and subsequent art exhibitions, I was selected to become a member of the esteemed Society of Woman Geographers.
 Recent expeditions were to the West Indies and Costa Rica.

-I’ve presented my presentations and films, led workshops and focus groups, and participated in panel discussions and readings across the country including at children’s museums, schools, libraries, and film festivals.
-These venues include at The Explorers Club, NYC; The Museum of Photographic Arts, San Diego, CA; the NAEA (National Art Educators Association) national convention, Fort Worth, TX; the Children’s Museum of Art, Richmond, VA; the Santa Monica Library, Santa Monica, CA; the Jacob Burns Media Arts Lab in Pleasantville, NY; the Birch Wathen Lenox School, NYC; The Chapin School, NYC; Marymount College, Tarrytown, NY; LA Convention Center, Anaheim, CA; The Hastings Center, Garrison, NY; Renaissance Kids, Poughkeepsie, NY; the Downing Film Center, Newburgh, NY; the Field Library, Peekskill, NY; the Desmond Fish Library, Garrison, NY; Merritt Bookstore, Cold Spring, NY; the ArtFull Living Designer Show House, Cold Spring, NY; and MICA (Maryland Institute College of Art), Baltimore, MD, among others
+In person, Imogene has presented Art Sparks, her films and presentations, led workshops, and participated in panel discussions and readings across the country and in Canada including at museums, schools, libraries, conferences, and film festivals.
+These venues include: The Museum of Photographic Arts, San Diego, CA; the Children's Museum of Art, Richmond, VA; The Chapin School, NYC; the Santa Monica Library, Santa Monica, CA; the Jacob Burns Media Arts Lab, Pleasantville, NY; the LA Convention Center, Anaheim, CA; Maryland Institute College of Art (MICA), Baltimore, MD; The Hastings Center, Garrison, NY; Marymount College, Tarrytown, NY; Creation Spirituality Communities Retreat in Cape Cod, MA; Renaissance Kids, Poughkeepsie, NY; the Desmond Fish Library, Garrison, NY; the Field Library, Peekskill, NY; the ArtFull Living Designer Show House, Cold Spring, NY; the Downing Film Center, Newburgh, NY; and Merritt Bookstore, Cold Spring, NY, among others.

-To schedule a presentation, please email me at imogene@imogenedrummond.com, or my studio assistant at info@imogenedrummond.com.
+To schedule a presentation, please email Imogene at imogene@imogenedrummond.com, or her studio assistant at info@imogenedrummond.com

 Aerial View of Bora Bora, Tahiti